OceanBagel/gb-rta-bruteforce/README.md

 # gb-cc-bruteforce
 ==========

-Most of the code is from stringflow and entrpntr, it has been adapted to work for Crystal Clear.
+Most of the code is from stringflow, entrpntr, and Dabomstew, it has been adapted to work for Crystal Clear.

 Original README (with minor relevant fixes) below